-An indie game project with the goal of reviving our favorite game type, the space opera!
+An indie game project with the goal of reviving our favorite game type, the epic space adventure!
 By mixing favorite aspects of classics like StarFlight, Star Control, SunDog, Universe, and Tradewars, we hope to bring what we loved as kids to the current generation.
 Quirky aliens, arcade space battles, planetary mining, and adventure around the galaxy -- should keep us busy developing for a while.
-The proejct is a family affair, Wife on art, son on music, and code-monkeying by me.
-The project is currently in early development for the PC,Mac,Linux platforms...
+The project is a family affair, Wife on art, son on music, and code-monkeying by me.
+We are currently in early development for the PC,Mac,Linux platforms...
 XboxOne or PS4 if we can swing it.

 Latest tweets from @gravityride_

 Sep 23 2014, 10:57pm

 @LadyOniyide they say all press is good press.